 In general aviation, cognitive biases can lead pilots to continue on their initial flight plan when deteriorating weather conditions suggest that the safe option might be to turn back or to divert.
 This is one of the primary causes of fatal accidents.

-Dr Andrew Gilbey and Dr Stephen Walmsley (Massey PhD graduate) have been investigating de-biasing pilots who were considering whether to continue a flight into deteriorating weather conditions, in attempts to find ways to make them more likely to divert or turn back.
+Associate Professor Andrew Gilbey and Dr Stephen Walmsley (Massey PhD graduate) have been investigating de-biasing pilots who were considering whether to continue a flight into deteriorating weather conditions, in attempts to find ways to make them more likely to divert or turn back.
 The de-biasing appeared to have little effect, showing how pervasive and enduring the effects are of cognitive biases in general aviation decision making.

 In this research project Professor Christoph Schumacher worked on modelling the global protein market (in terms of human and animal supply and demand) five, 10 and 15 years into the future.
 The project also worked to define the position of New Zealand in the context of the global protein market.

 Employment in Nauru

 A report by Massey University Professors Jim Arrowsmith and Jane Parker for the United Nations' International Labour Organization (ILO), "Situational Analysis of Employment in Nauru", explored prospects for employment diversity in Nauru.
 Similar projects have been conducted for the ILO in Tonga and Papua New Guinea.